-of high performance metals for the addition, AMG Engineering continues to implement digital tools and applications ("Industry 4.0") in its engineered products and services to enable the highest degree of automated fabrication.
+AMG Engineering successfully launched a new product line in 2018, an innovative coating furnace utilizing a chemical vapor deposition process to coat new materials for the aerospace industry.
+In addition, AMG Engineering continues to implement digital tools and applications ("Industry 4.0"/Internet of Things) in its engineered products and services to enable the highest degree of automated fabrication.
+In addition, new software solutions for the energy efficient use of casting, coating and heat treatment devices continue to support AMG's goals to reduce CO2 throughout all industrial processes.

-Based on the strong order backlog at the end of 2017 and the ongoing development of new product lines and technology solutions, management expects the business to continue its strong financial performance in 2018.
+Based on the strong order backlog at the end of 2018 and the ongoing development of new product lines and technology solutions, management expects the business to continue its strong financial performance in 2019.